AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ```
 1. List the contents of `vagrant`'s `.ssh` directory.
 You will see only one file, for now:
     ```sh
-    vagrant@ubuntu-xenial:~$ ls .ssh/
+    vagrant@ssh-client:~$ ls .ssh/
     authorized_keys
     ```
     Take note of the `authorized_keys` file, and that no other files are present.
     > :beginner: The `authorized_keys` file is discussed in [the "Basic SSH authentication methods" section](#basic-ssh-authentication-methods), so ignore it for now.
 This file exists because it was created by the creator of the Vagrant box.
 It's what allows you to use the `vagrant ssh` command successfully.
 In a brand-new machine that you build from scratch, you may need to make this file yourself.
 That's not difficult but, again, is discussed later.
 1. Make another connection to the CentOS 7 SSH server.
 After double-checking that the fingerprint is correct, type `yes` when prompted to continue the connection.
 The complete output might look something like this:
     ```sh
-    vagrant@ubuntu-xenial:~$ ssh 172.16.1.11
+    vagrant@ssh-client:~$ ssh 172.16.1.111
-    The authenticity of host '172.16.1.11 (172.16.1.11)' can't be established.
+    The authenticity of host '172.16.1.111 (172.16.1.111)' can't be established.
     ECDSA key fingerprint is SHA256:bC7KnOz29hPzOtCHTI5faWHfOh7Hw2LmS13UWuZQsO0.
     Are you sure you want to continue connecting (yes/no)? yes
-    Warning: Permanently added '172.16.1.11' (ECDSA) to the list of known hosts.
+    Warning: Permanently added '172.16.1.111' (ECDSA) to the list of known hosts.
     Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
     ```
     This was *not* a successful login (as shown by the line starting with "`Permission denied`"), but that's to be expected at this time.
-The important thing to note is the `Warning` informing you that the `ECDSA` key fingerprint for the server at `172.16.1.11` was added to the list of known hosts.
+The important thing to note is the `Warning` informing you that the `ECDSA` key fingerprint for the server at `172.16.1.111` was added to the list of known hosts.
 1. List the contents of your `.ssh` directory again.
 This time, you will see a second file, called `known_hosts`:
     ```sh
-    vagrant@ubuntu-xenial:~$ ls .ssh/
+    vagrant@ssh-client:~$ ls .ssh/
     authorized_keys  known_hosts
     ```
 1. Make another connection to the CentOS SSH server again.
 This time, notice that we are not presented with the key fingerprint as we have been before:
     ```sh
-    vagrant@ubuntu-xenial:~$ ssh 172.16.1.11
+    vagrant@ssh-client:~$ ssh 172.16.1.111
     Permission denied (publickey,gssapi-keyex,gssapi-with-mic).
     ```
     The reason, as you may have guessed, is because the key fingerprint is now stored in the `known_hosts` file, which (unsurprisingly) contains a list of all the hosts (servers) known to the SSH client.
 In other words, it's a list of the addresses of non-strangers, along with information about what the servers at that address should look like (i.e., their key fingerprint).